 GFI LanGuard Relay Agent

-A computer is eligible to be configured as a Relay Agent when:
+GFI LanGuard enables you to configure Agents as a relay of the server.
+A computer is eligible to serve as a Relay Agent when:

 - The computer is online with good uptime (an offline Relay Agent incapacitates its clients)